17 Questions to Ask About Term Life Insurance (& Answers to the Ones You’re Too Uncomfortable to Ask!)

 As the policyholder, you can designate practically anyone as your beneficiary: your dentist, neighbor, best friend, you name it!
 You can even designate multiple beneficiaries or have the proceeds of your policy paid out to your favorite charity.

-There are a few things to keep in mind, however, if you choose someone other than your spouse as your beneficiary.
-One, life insurance companies typically won’t pay the proceeds directly to a minor, says Nasdaq.
+There are a couple of things to keep in mind, however, if you choose someone other than your spouse as your beneficiary.
+One, life insurance companies won’t pay the proceeds directly to a minor, says Nasdaq.
+The age of majority ranges from 18-21 years depending on the state.
+Therefore, if you want to plan for the financial security of your children, you should take the appropriate estate planning steps such as establishing a trust or designating a guardian.
 Two, if you live in a community-property state your spouse will have to sign a form waiving their rights to the money should you choose to designate someone else as the beneficiary.
-Community-property states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 Question #9: Can I purchase life insurance policies for my kids?